-- i.
-The substantive decision whether to grant tenure is non-reviewable in any forum.
-Any complaint or appeal alleging inappropriate denial of tenure, as described Paragraph [7.]I below, is limited to whether the proper procedure was followed.
-[UFH 7.E] - ii.
-The decision whether to grant a promotion is non-reviewable in any forum, but a candidate may re-apply for promotion following the provisions of Section 3.4.2.v.b above.
+i.
+As stated in the UFH, the decision whether to grant a promotion is non-reviewable in any forum, but a candidate may re-apply for promotion to the rank of professor following the provisions of Section 3.4.1.iv.b above.